-We used frozen cherries for this, but strawberries, raspberries or even blackberries would work just as well.
-Pair with our other flavored balsamics, like our Pastamoré Raspberry Balsamic Vinegar or Pastamoré Blackberry Balsamic Vinegar.
+We used frozen cherries for this, but strawberries, raspberries or even blackberries will work just as well.
+Pair with our other flavored balsamics, like our Pastamoré Raspberry Balsamic Vinegar.
 Normally we are advocates of fresh ingredients, but as you know Valentine’s Day falls in winter, not summer, so frozen will do just fine.

 - 1/2 cup (4 ounces) fresh ricotta

 - 1/2 vanilla bean, split and scraped